 Lutz also spent four seasons as an assistant to Kaspar at Incarnate Word in San Antonio.
 During those four seasons, the Crusaders went 99-20, winning three regular-season Heart of Texas Conference titles and capturing the conference postseason tournament in each of his final three seasons.
 He also spent one season at Incarnate Word as the head golf coach.

 At Incarnate Word, the final NAIA regular-season national ranking improved each year: 23rd, 10th, ninth and first.
 He also spent the 1999-2000 season as an assistant to Jeremy Cox at Garden City Community College where his team went 24-9 and finished third in the Jayhawk Western Conference.

 Lutz played basketball for three seasons at Texas Lutheran and served as the team captain as a senior.
-He earned his undergraduate degree from Texas Lutheran in 1995 and a Master’s of Education at Incarnate Word in 1997.
+He earned his undergraduate degree from Texas Lutheran in 1995 and his M.Ed., at Incarnate Word in 1997.
 Lutz played one season at Ranger Junior College prior to his arrival at Texas Lutheran.

-He and his wife Shannon have two daughters, Caroline (9) and McKenna (7), and are expecting their third child in November.
+He and his wife Shannon have two daughters, Caroline (11) and McKenna (9), and one son, Jackson (2).

 The Steve Lutz File

 • Children - Caroline (11), McKenna (9), Jackson (2)

 • Date of Birth - Oct.
 25, 1972